banasibb/Election-Analysis-Challenge/README.md

 - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?<br />
     The winner of the election was Diana DeGette, with a total of 272,892 votes or 73.8% of the total votes.<br />
-    <br />The following code was required to conduct this analysis: <br />
+    <br />The following code was required to conduct this analysis and print the results to the terminal: <br />
      ```
         if (votes > winning_count) and (vote_percentage > winning_percentage):
             winning_count = votes